akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### Yarrow, elderflower, and a trembling prayer

 At the Reeve’s cottage, he was sent outdoors by his wife.
 “Illness respects no one, husband, and you’ll only be in our way, head of the village or not,” she said as Beatrice examined the youngest daughter.
 The girl had sickened with a fever that refused to break.
 Beatrice remembered her mother’s hands, the way they could find the pulse in a wrist, the way they knew which herbs to steep and which to burn.
-She knelt beside the girl’s pallet with a cup of brewed yarrow, elderflower and mint tea and said a prayer she had learned from the old nurse at the river-bend farm.
+She knelt beside the girl’s pallet with a cup of brewed yarrow, elderflower and mint tea and said a prayer she had learnt from the old nurse at the river-bend farm.

 “She’ll be right,” she said, though her own voice trembled.